 Modern life comes with many hassles that eat up your precious time.
-There's sorting through the daily influx of junk mail, waiting on hold for customer service and trying to find a parking spot when you're late for an appointment to name a few.
+There's sorting through the daily influx of junk mail, dealing with spam calls, and trying to find the cheapest parking spot when you're late for an appointment, to name a few.

-Fortunately, there are apps to help you deal with all these inconveniences.
-We list the best ones that help you stop wasting your precious time.
+Fortunately, I have apps to help me deal with all these inconveniences.
+I list the best ones that help you stop wasting your precious time.

 Do catalogs, coupon books, mass-mailed fliers, credit card offers and more clog your mailbox?
 For those of us trying to be more organized, not to mention going paperless, it's a daily annoyance and that's where the PaperKarma app comes in.

 Available for iOS, Android and Windows phones, this free app helps you eliminate the steady stream of junk mail that comes your way every day.
 Once you've loaded and registered the app, you can use the camera on your phone to take a picture of the offending piece of junk mail.
 A few taps later, the app will send a request to the junk mail sender to take you off their mailing list.

 It may take a few weeks to see results, but it will be worth it to see a reduction in the amount of useless and wasteful solicitations in your mailbox.
 The one type of junk mail they can't stop is distributed based on zip code alone (i.e. local grocery store coupons or restaurant offers).
 These are usually addressed to "To Our Friends/Neighbors."

 For junk mail addressed to you personally, take a picture of the offending junk mail and provide the app with your name and address.
 Once you confirm you really want to unsubscribe, it will send off a request promising to resend if it doesn't hear back in 13 days.
 You can receive a confirmation in as little as 60 seconds or a few months.
 You may also see the contact info for the mailing company if you want to reach out to them yourself.

 Price: Free at PaperKarma

 Reduce drive time with a parking space reservation